Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/methods.md

 ## Concept

-A **method** is a reusable sequence of statements that have been grouped together under the same name.
+A **method** is a block of statements that has a name and can be executed by invoking it from some other place in your program.

 --